Pre Dentistry, Pre Medicine, Pre Physician Assistant, and Pre Veterinary Medicine

 Aaron Terranova, Associate Professor, Department of Kinesiology

-Students should declare the appropriate Pre-professional interest track, through the "Forms" tab on the Registrar's Office main page.
+Students should declare the appropriate Pre-professional interest track by using the form provided on our SpartanConnect website (https://spartancentral.uncg.edu/forms/pre-professional-interest-tracks/).
 Students with these declared interest tracks will be assigned to a member of this committee to assist in planning their program of study as their secondary advisor.
-They will also be automatically enrolled in the Pre-professional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.
+They will also be automatically enrolled in the (ORG) Pre-professional Programs group in Canvas, which will provide resources and communication about upcoming events, opportunities, and deadlines.

 The admission requirements vary slightly among the various schools and programs.
 For specific information students should review the websites of the medical, dental, and veterinary medical schools to which they are interested in applying.
 Other sources of information are current volumes of Medical School Admission Requirements and Admission Requirements of American Dental Schools.